Updated: Apr 27

 I was 11, a wannabe cholo, and ain't nobody could tell me sh*t!
 I was babysitting. making money, and shopping at the mall.
 As far as I was concerned, I made it!
 On the weekends, our moms would drop my friends and I off at the mall, and with $22 in my pocket, I was making it rain.

-His twin brother Jeremy had a crush on me.
+Through the "grapevine", I heard his twin brother Jeremy had a crush on me.

 We hugged once and that was juicy.
 Gossip.

 Jeremy sent a carrier pigeon by the name of Sarah Patenaude (my best friend at the time) to let it be known that he liked me.
 The only problem was that Jeremy liked every one.
 Prior to us being "boyfriend/girlfriend" Jeremy liked a girl named Cali.
 Then, Jesse.